 Multiple hypothesis testing

-We will employ multiple hypothesis testing corrections on the primary outcome variables to correct for the false detection rate (Benjamani and Hochberg, 1995).
-Where indices are developed, we will present the impacts on the components of the indices as well.
+Our study aims to look at the impacts of collectivizing women into WECs on women’s incomes and empowerment outcomes.
+Some of our primary and secondary outcome variables will be constructed from multiple sub-indicators.
+Where index variables will be used, the number of tests will already be reduced.
+Furthermore, we will employ multiple hypothesis testing corrections on the primary index variables to correct for the false detection rate (Benjamani and Hochberg, 1995).Process Evaluation

-Process Evaluation

 The process evaluation will answer why (or why not) did the expected project outcomes manifest.
 To do so, we will examine if the project was implemented as per plan and project targets and outputs were met.
 We will use rely primarily on the project MIS and KIIs interviews with main stakeholders including ACCESS staff and project participants in the process evaluation.
 Specifically, we will answer the following questions: